zziro/catalog-project-deployment/README.md

 ## Launch Amazon Lightsail instance

 * Once you have you Amazon account, login on [Amazon Console] and click on Services and you will see a bunch of amazon's services.
+Change the origin and select N. Virginie.
 From there, Select Lightsail![alt text][logo].

 * This will prompt you to the next page![alt text][logo-connect-ssh].
 The page show important things.
-	Connect using SHH.
+	Connect using SHH. <br />
-	Public IP: 54.152.38.77
+	Public IP: 54.152.38.77 <br />
-	Username: ubuntu
+	Username: ubuntu <br />

 At the bottom on the left click on Account Page link to download the default private key.

 * On the page, click on Download![alt text][ssh-key-pairs].

+*